tdaffin/conrod_bug/README.md

 https://github.com/PistonDevelopers/opengl_graphics/pull/303

-This commit bumps the version of piston2d-opengl_graphics to 0.60 to fix the problem.
+Use version 0.60 of piston2d-opengl_graphics and version 0.65 of conrod to fix the problem.